LisaLi525/FastTrack-Sales-Forecaster/README.md

 # Sales Forecasting for a Fast Food Chain

 ## Overview
-This project aims to forecast monthly sales for a well-known fast food chain using historical sales data.
+This project aims to forecast monthly sales for a well-known fast-food chain using historical sales data.
 The primary focus is on implementing time series analysis and forecasting techniques to understand sales patterns and predict future trends.

 ## Data Description
 The analysis uses historical sales data, which includes monthly sales figures, transaction counts, and other relevant metrics.
 For confidentiality, specific data figures are not disclosed in this documentation.